Pixel 3 hands-on: Will Google's clever software be enough?

 Camera updates

-I've taken a deeper look at the new camera features here, though to be fair, there are quite a few things we can't check out yet.
+I've taken a deeper look at the new camera features here, though there are quite a few things we can't check out yet (more on that later).
 The second camera on the front does allow for a wider field of view, and my friendly Google rep and I got a couple of selfies with both of us in the shot.
 With the regular camera, you can only see up to my neck, but with the wider lens, you can almost see where my top ends at my waist.
 We also see a lot more of the background, and despite us being in a backlit situation, our faces are still nicely exposed.

 There's also the new Photobooth mode, which automatically snaps portraits when it detects a smile in your frame.
 You'll have to first go into this profile through the camera settings, hit the shutter button to start the session, before it'll start looking for smiles.
 Once it was set up correctly, the Pixel 3 was fast and accurate, snapping away when I grinned hard at it.